olliez-mods/RayCastingUpdated/README.md

     4. move the mouse to where you want the end point of the wall to be
     5. let go of 'Q'

-    The ends of walls will automaticly snap to eachother if they are close enough, if you don't want this to happen hold down "Shift" while creating the wall (you can make only one end not snap by only holding down "Shift" when you press OR realease "Q")
+    The ends of walls will automaticly snap to eachother if they are close enough.
+    If you don't want this to happen, hold down "Shift" while creating the wall. you can make only one end not snap by only holding down "Shift", when you press or realease "Q"

   To delete a wall:

     Deleting walls is dont by hovering over the wall in the main veiw (the one that looks 3D) and